-When contacting an IASD about parts and service, always supply the complete model number and serial number of the unit as given on its data decal.
-Record model and serial numbers in the spaces provided on the inside front cover of this manual.
+When contacting Generac Customer Service about parts and service, always supply the complete model and serial number of the unit as given on its data decal located on the unit.
+Record the model and serial numbers in the spaces provided on the front cover of this manual.